 Today, I thank God for the opportunity to write and share His love with a world that is lost.
 Especially as we watch the news on television and the Internet and see the scars of hurting people because of sin, unbelief, and godlessness.
 We have hope because God is a God of all hope.

 Because God is our heavenly Father, He can fill the void of earthly fathers.
 Seventh Dimension – The Door is a peek into the King’s power to defeat that darkness and overcome rejection.
-It’s a journey that parallels my own – a story of redemption and hope.
+It’s a journey that parallels my own – a story of hope and redemption.